The Pontifical North American College, Rome, Italy

 Co-Sponsored by the Archdiocese for the Military Services

 I was raised in a military family of seven in Kaiserslautern, Germany.
 After graduating high school, I attended the University of St. Thomas in St. Paul, Minnesota and was awarded a B.A. in Business Management and Communications.
 Shortly after university studies, and after working for two years in the business world, I enlisted in the Air Force and served on active duty as an aviator on board the E-3 Airborne Warning and Control System (AWACS) at Joint Base Elmendorf-Richardson, Alaska.
 It was while I was stationed in Alaska, in between flying and fishing, that I discerned my vocation to the priesthood.

-I am entering my third year of Theology at The Pontifical North American College in Rome at the Alphonsian Academy of Moral Theology after having completed my philosophy studies at the Saint Paul Seminary in Minnesota in 2017, and my S.T.B. from the Pontifical University of St. Thomas Aquinas in 2020.
+I am entering my fourth year of Theology at The Pontifical North American College in Rome at the Alphonsian Academy of Moral Theology after having completed my philosophy studies at the Saint Paul Seminary in Minnesota in 2017, and my S.T.B. from the Pontifical University of St. Thomas Aquinas in 2020.
 During the summers I have trained as a Chaplain Candidate in the Air Force Reserve and assisted in the ministry of the Chaplains taking care of our troops in Alaska, Germany, and Japan.
-This spring I was assigned to St. Elizabeth Ann Seton Parish in South Anchorage while I finished my studies remotely due to the closures overseas, and during the summer I was able to travel to many parishes around the Archdiocese of Anchorage on an Immersion Tour, visiting many parishes and schools in between helping out at ACYC and St. Therese’s Summer Camp.
+This spring I was assigned to St. Elizabeth Ann Seton Parish in South Anchorage while I finished my studies remotely due to the closures overseas, and during the summer I was able to travel to many parishes around the Archdiocese before starting my military assignment at JBER.
 I look forward to meeting many of you as I continue my formation into the priesthood of Jesus Christ.
 I thank God for all of your generous support.
 As our benefactors, we will pray for you and your families as we continue our formation.